Skip to Content

 Auto-ignition makes the HP22 easy to light with one button.
 A powerful blower unit guarantees circulation.
 Advanced control is one of the best features of this one.
 The programmable thermostat can be set to different heat levels – or for different times of the day.

-Comfortbilt Pellet Stove has a removable ashtray makes cleaning the unit easy and quick.
+Comfortbilt Pellet Stove has a removable ashtray, which makes cleaning the unit easy and quick.
 Available in carbon black for a sleek finish.
-The HP22 is issued with a 1-year parts warranty that covers any of the most common repairs within its first year.
+The HP22 has a 1-year parts warranty covering any of the most common repairs within its first year.

 See Related: What Is Lake Erosion and What to Do When it Happens